psema4/Stenobot/README.md

 Next, create a new database for Stenobot, then run the following MySQL command:

-*mysql -u[username] -p[password] [database name] < stenobot.sql*
+    mysql -u[username] -p[password] [database name] < stenobot.sql

 The program is divided into the following sections:

-./bot
-The IRC bot, which operates as a PHP shell script.
+*./bot* - The IRC bot, which operates as a PHP shell script.

-./www
-The web interface for the bot.
+*./www* - The web interface for the bot.

-./vote
-The web interface for voting.
+*./vote* - The web interface for voting.
 This is mainly independent from the other two.

 BOT
 ---
 To run the bot, simply type:

-	*cd bot*

-	*./stenobot.php*
+	cd bot
+	./stenobot.php

 All other interaction can be done via the IRC interface.
 For details, use the IRC command:

-	*/msg sb help*
+	/msg sb help

 sb is the default helper nick, but it can be changed in the configuration file.
 If needed, it is also possible to inject raw IRC and PHP commands into the